 Today I’m happy to be sharing this easy Apple Crisp Recipe.
 I love this dessert for so many reasons!
 I always have the ingredients on hand, it’s easy to throw together, it’s so so comforting, delicious any time of year and is really really hard to screw up.

-What apples should I use for Apple Crisp?
+What apples should I use for this recipe?

 I prefer a tart granny smith apple for any apple cobbler, crisp or pie.
 It holds its shape well, doesn’t get mushy after baking, is always available and relatively inexpensive.
 Other great options would include Honeycrisp, Braeburn or Pink Lady.

-For the crisp topping, you’ll need all purpose flour, granulated sugar, brown sugar, cold butter, salt, and rolled oats.
+For the crisp topping, you’ll need all-purpose flour, granulated sugar, brown sugar, cold butter, salt, and rolled oats.
 Sweetness balanced by salt and crispy buttery oats for the top.

 What is the difference between apple crumble and apple crisp?